Siniša Branković

-Siniša Branković (born 30 January 1979) is a Serbian soccer player.
+Siniša Branković (born 30 January 1979) is a Serbian retired footballer.

 Career

 Branković began playing football with BSK Batajnica before joining First League of FR Yugoslavia side FK Zemun in 2000.

-Branković left Zemun to play in the Ukrainian Premier League with FC Chornomorets Odessa.
+Branković left Zemun to play in the Ukrainian Premier League with FC Chornomorets Odesa.
 He also played for Austrian Football First League side Kapfenberger SV during the 2006–07 season.
 Most recently he played for Kazakhstan Premier League sides FC Kairat and FC Zhetysu.